Teradata/jaqy/docs_src/command/desc.rst

 Obviously, it will not contain information such as indexes, triggers, constraints, etc.  Sometimes, the table column type may not be exact, due to the limitations in JDBC capabilities providing the type information.
+The mapping of the JDBC type to SQL type for the current database can be found using `.typemap <typemap.html>`__ command.

 **Known issues** XML type in Apache Derby cannot be directly selected out using the approach above.
 The command will fail as the result.
 TBH, it is Apache